While starting chess as a beginner, many times several questions come to mind. And one of them is this one. Can you capture your own piece in chess?

 Can you take your own knight in chess?

-No, you can’t take your own knight in chess.
+No, you can’t make your own knight in chess.
 It is not allowed to take one’s own pieces in chess.
 However, if needed, a player can sacrifice their own pieces to get any advantage in the game.

 Can you eat your own chess pieces?

 No, you can’t eat your own chess pieces because it is not permitted to capture one’s own pieces in chess.
-As per the standard rules, you can’t move a piece to a square occupied by a piece of the same colour
+As per the standard rules, you can’t move a piece to a square occupied by a piece of the same color.

-So I hope now you are very clear whether you can capture your own piece in chess or not.
+So I hope now you are very clear about whether you can capture your own piece in chess or not.
 Please share this article if you found it helpful.
 Thanks!

 And if you are a beginner (which is most likely), I do highly recommend you to check out the article I have written on basic chess rules here.